-You will find a partial list of the procedures most commonly performed by Dr. Dupree, included is a short description of each procedure to help further understand the type of surgery being performed.
-Please keep in mind that this is not a 'complete' list, and you should discuss your specific individual needs with Dr. Dupree at your very first consultation.
-Or message us utilizing our "Contact Us & Directions" page.
+You will find a partial list of the procedures most commonly performed by Dr. Dupree and Dr. George, included is a short description of each procedure to help further understand the type of surgery being performed.
+Please keep in mind that this is not a 'complete' list, and you should discuss your specific individual needs at your very first consultation.
+If you have any questions please message us utilizing our "Contact Us & Directions" page.
 You may also email our office at: Office@DrDavidDupree.com

 A cholecystectomy is the surgical removal of the gallbladder.
 The three basic types of this procedure are open cholecystectomy, the laparoscopic and robotic approaches.
 It is estimated that the laparoscopic procedure is currently used for approximately 80% of cases.
 Among other benefits, the robotic approach leaves virtually no scar.